 Hypnosis when used by a highly trained, skilled professional therapist, is an excellent tool that achieves this in a safe and gentle way.
 Under the careful guidance of your therapist, you can craft and upload a set of suggestions that leads to well-formed outcomes and creates appropriate, viable strategies for living.

 The benefits of belief disentanglement

 Here is a fact you may have overlooked: you have unlimited potential.
-It's a bold statement to make but it's true, even though it might seem impossibly difficult at times to unleash your inner strengths and to find new strivings in life.
+It's a bold statement to make but it's true, even though it may seem impossibly difficult to unleash your inner strengths and find new strivings in life.

 Here is another fact: your beliefs are your home.
 The world as you know it exists only in your mind.
 Everything you know has reached your awareness through your five senses.
-From a very young age you began to create a complex database of interrelated connections about everything you have experienced around you.
+From a very young age you began to create a complex database of interrelated thoughts about everything you have experienced.
 You labelled every person, you defined every object and formed opinions and concepts about everything.
 You were meant to assess everything to decide whether it was friend or foe, useful or pointless.
-In your mind, you documented everything's attributes and discovered how they connected and interacted with every other thing.
+In your mind, you documented everything and discovered how things connect and interact with every other thing.
 This is your personal database of beliefs and perceptions about your world and everything in it.
-These beliefs influence the way you live and how you view the world.
+These beliefs influence the way you live, who you are and how you view the world.

 Thomas has passionately worked with thousands of people over many years and has taught these techniques to many other therapists and medical practitioners.
 He is ready to help you unleash your full potential.